LucasBaizer/Neurosphere-Diameter-Detector/src/main/java/web/content/Introduction.md

 In the menu bar, there are 3 menus- File, Data, and Help.
 The File menu is discussed in section 1.2, and the Data menu is discussed in [1.5 Configuring]($LOCAL/Configuring.md).
 The Help menu is used to get where you are right now-- the documentation!
-It also has a bit about this application, and all the necessary licensing for this applicaton and the libraries it uses.
+It also has a bit about this application along with the licensing for the libraries it uses.

 ### Next up: [1.2 Basic Usage]($LOCAL/BasicUsage.md)